HelloChatterbox/dev_documentation/docs/skill-development/introduction/README.md

 ### Github account

 Skills are hosted on [Github](https://github.com), so you will need to create an account there if you don't already have one.
 It is good to have an understanding of the [GitHub basics](https://guides.github.com/activities/hello-world/), however the [Chatterbox Skills Kit](../../chatterbox-technologies/chatterbox-skills-kit.md) also automates some of the more complex aspects of managing a Github repository \(or repo\).

 ### Running Chatterbox

 To test your Skill out, you will need to [set up a Chatterbox device](../../using-chatterbox-ai/get-chatterbox/).
-Chatterbox can be installed on your computer, a Raspberry Pi using Picroft, or a dedicated device like the Chatterbox Mark 1.
-Chatterbox also comes with a number of helpful tools to create new Skills, host them on Github, run integration tests, and submit them for inclusion in the [Chatterbox Marketplace](https://market.chatterbox.ai).

 If you aren't yet familiar with how Chatterbox works, check out the [overview of Chatterbox components](http://chatterbox.ai/documentation/chatterbox-software-hardware/) to understand the many technologies that come together to provide an intelligent voice assistant.

 ## What makes a good Skill?